 Trust me, if you just eat avocado toasts and completely ignore the panoply of whole ingredients available, you’ll learn how nutrient deficiencies can push you through the edge and make you quit the vegan diet.

-9. Eating the same foods multiple times.
+9. Eating the same foods frequently

 Again, don’t be like the previous me.

 Don’t be lazy about your meals, and cook the same thing over and over again.

 If you don’t diversify your food, it becomes harder to sustain a vegan diet.
 Plus, if you don’t diversify your meals, that means you’re getting too much of one group of nutrients and leaving other specific nutrients aside.

 In addition, if you don’t like cooking, you should at least try to make it more interesting by cooking things you haven’t tasted in the past.
 That’s how you make a vegan diet more interesting.

 Here are a couple of recipe websites you should follow for amazing vegan recipes: